SDC Verifier

-SDC Verifier (Structural Design Codes Verifier) is a commercial finite element analysis post-processor software with a calculation core for checking structures according to different standards, either predefined or self programmed, and final report generation with all checks.
+SDC Verifier (Structural Design Codes Verifier) is a commercial structural design and finite element analysis software with a calculation core for checking structures according to different standards, either predefined or self programmed, and final report generation with all checks.
 The goal is to automate routine work and speed up a verification of the engineering projects.
-It works as an addon for popular FEA software Ansys, Femap and Simcenter 3D.
+It works independently or as an extension for popular FEA software Ansys, Femap and Simcenter 3D.

+In 2023, SDC Verifier launched a standalone version that does not require third-party FEA software to operate, allowing it to not only work with FEA models from other applications, but also import drawings from CAD files and create models from scratch.

-It is possible to apply complicated loads: buoyancy, tank ballast and wind.
-Automatic recognition of joints, welds and panels.
+It is possible to apply complex loads: buoyancy, tank ballast, wind, current and wave.
+The software has an automatic detection of structural elements such as beams, joints, welds, stiffeners, and panels.

 Implemented Standards

 The rules for popular design standards are predefined in SDC Verifier.
 The open structure of the standard makes all checks customizable.
 The Custom standard can be saved and used for other models, password protected and added to the custom library.
 This standard can be shared between other users.